nk711/react-native-cordova-secure-storage/README.md

 # react-native-cordova-secure-storage

-A native implementation of the cordova-based secure storage plugin.
+A native implementation of the cordova-based secure storage plugin as an NPM package.

 ## Installation